Table of Contents

 RAID 1 is a much safer option than RAID 0 because it provides data redundancy.

 In a RAID 1 configuration, two drives are used, and data is mirrored between them.
-This means that if one drive fails, you still have a complete copy of all your data on the other drive.
+If one drive fails, you still have a complete copy of all your data on the other drive.

-JBOD (Just a Bunch of Disks), on the other hand, offers no redundancy.
+On the other hand, JBOD (Just a Bunch of Disks) offers no redundancy.
 All the data on JBOD is lost.

 The advantage of RAID 1 is that it provides complete data redundancy.
 However, the downside is that it requires twice as many hard drives as JBOD to store the same amount of data.